 Medicaid Policy Principles & Priorities

-Medicaid is the best tool we have in helping people live healthier lives.
-A large body of research shows that Medicaid improves health outcomes and prevents premature deaths, while also boosting the economy and job creation.
+Medicaid is one of the most powerful tools for helping people live healthier lives.
+Research consistently shows that Medicaid improves health outcomes, prevents premature deaths, and stimulates the economy through job creation.

 Our Medicaid Policy Principles